mudkipme/memos.moe/content/faq.md

 ### I can't log into my Memos server

 The App Transport Security policy of iOS requires HTTPS for your security.
 It's recommended to use [acme.sh](https://github.com/acmesh-official/acme.sh) to enable HTTPS on your server.

+If your Memos server is 0.8.0 or higher, please upgrade Moe Memos to its latest version.

 ### Is there an Mac/Windows/Linux version?